ucl-tspptis/TS-PPTIS/README.md

 ## Library Usage

-Alternatively, you can use the library functions in a python script:, which gives you more control on the tspptis parameters:
+Alternatively, you can use the library functions in a python script, which gives you more control on the tspptis parameters:

     #Import the library